-Our travel experts explore the different ways to get from Lima Airport to Miraflores in 2019.
+Our travel experts explore the different ways to get from Lima Airport to Miraflores or San Isidro in 2020.
 Public Transport, Airport Express Lima, or Taxi?
 We explore all of the options in detail below.

 Arriving into Lima’s international airport, Jorge Chávez, can be a daunting prospect (believe me, I’ve been there).
 For many, this airport is a first point of entry into South America from Europe, Australia, the US or Canada.

 The language barrier and unfamiliar currency can make it very difficult to explore your best options to get from Lima Airport to your hotel or hostel in Miraflores, which is the centre of all tourist activity and accommodation in Lima.

 What makes matters slightly worse is the fact that Callao, the district where the airport is situated, is probably Lima’s most unsafe area.
 Needless to say, thousands pass through this airport safely every day.